-AECOM is a worldwide company with operations in more than 150 countries.
-Laws differ among the various locations where we conduct business.
+AECOM is a global company, and laws differ among the various locations where we conduct business.
 Wherever we are located, we must know and follow the laws and regulations that apply to our business and the countries where we operate.
 Many of our clients also have their own Codes of Conduct and may ask us to comply with them as part of our work.
-If you are ever unsure about whether a law, regulation or other obligation applies - or if there is a conflict between local law or another company's code and this Code - contact Management or In-House Counsel for additional guidance.
+If you are ever unsure about whether a law, regulation or other obligation applies - or if there is a conflict between local law or another company's code and this Code - contact a member of AECOM's Ethics & Compliance team, Management or In-House Counsel for guidance.

 In addition, you must abide by AECOM's internal policies, particularly the Approval Matrix, as it is the basis for our authority to act on behalf of the company.
-The Approval Matrix is available on Ecosystem.
+The Approval Matrix is available on AECOM's intranet.